 Copies of Class Notes

-Students needing note-taking assistance may approach an SSD coordinator for suggestions regarding how to acquire a copy of course notes.
 While students may ask a professor or TA for a copy of the instructor’s notes, the note taking accommodation ensures that a student will receive a copy of notes from a fellow student volunteer.
 If a student approved for note taking accommodations and the instructor are experiencing difficulties in obtaining notes, it is the student’s responsibility to contact an SSD coordinator.
-Students may acquire notes in a variety of ways including:

-- Students with documented hearing disabilities that require class summaries or transcripts should contact the deaf and hard of hearing coordinator in the SSD office.
+Students with documented hearing disabilities who require class summaries or transcripts should contact the deaf and hard of hearing coordinator in the SSD office.

 Permission to Audio Record Classes